Ferrari P4/5 by Pininfarina: Specifications

 The Ferrari P4/5 can accelerate from 0-100 kilometres per hour (0-62 mph) in 3.0 seconds (0.14 seconds quicker than the Enzo).
-It has a top speed of 225 mi/h.
+Pininfarina estimated that with a taller gear, the P4/5 could reach a top speed of 225 mi/h.
 The car has a frontal area of 1.906 m2 and the sharp nose and smooth curves mean it has a drag coefficient of 0.34.
-It also weighs 2645 lbs.
+The P4/5 weighs in at 2645 lb, 617 lb less than the Enzo.

 Interior

 The interior of the P4/5 was designed by Glickenhaus himself with an iPod nano stereo and a tablet PC which features not only GPS but a 3D model of the car as well as a complete parts list and manual for easy servicing.
 The P4/5 also sports improved air conditioning over the Enzo and a high-strength alloy roll bar redesigned because the original was too thick and obstructed Glickenhaus' view.
 The seats are custom built, Glickenhaus' and his son's bodies were scanned so Pininfarina could mould the seats for their comfort, accessibility and view of the road (as with race cars).
 With a frame of carbon fibre composite, the seats are covered with a black mesh and red leather as selected by Glickenhaus' daughter.
 Pininfarina rearranged the wiring of the car so as to make the car easier to service and 595 lb lighter than the Enzo.